How to lose belly fat: 5 ways to lose weight and reveal your abs in 2020

 Intermittent fasting is becoming more and more popular.
 Hugh Jackman's method of choice to get lean for Wolverine, it means significantly cutting calories or abstaining from food altogether for a portion of the day or week, and then cramming all your calories into a much shorter time window.

-The most popular form of intermittent fasting is the 5:2 diet, where you eat normally for five days a week, then scoff no more than 600 calories two days a week.
+The best-known intermittent fasting plan is the 5:2 diet, where you eat as you normally would (although hopefully a bit healthier) for five days a week, then scoff no more than 600 calories two days a week.

-There’s also the 16:8 diet (Hugh Jackman's strategy), which is a bit different.
-With this diet you can eat anything for 8 hours a day, but can only drink water (and maybe some black coffee, if you're feeling naughty) during a 16 hour fast.
-The recommended time to eat is between 10am and 6pm, although as long as you stay within an eight hour window, you can start at any time of the day.
+However, for serious trainees, there's the 16:8 diet (Hugh Jackman's strategy).
+With this diet you have only 8 hours a day to fit all your meals in, but can only drink water (and maybe some black coffee, if you're feeling naughty) within a 16 hour fasting period.
+Most trainees choose to eat from 10am to 6pm, but as long as you stay within an eight hour window, you can start and finish at any time of the day.

-The benefits of intermittent fasting is that during the fast period the body will run out of carbohydrates to run on, and so start to take energy from the body’s fat stores, thus starting to burn that belly fat once and for all.
+Why do it?
+During the fasting period the body will run out of sugar to run on, and so will start eating up the body’s fat stores.
 The big negative is the adjustment period: if you're used to a big breakfast or an early dinner, a 16-hour fast feels tough at first, especially if you're exercising.
+You're going to get seriously cranky.

 Soylent Nutrition Shake, Cacao (Chocolate), 12 Pack | was £35.00 | now £24.00 on Amazon